Harsh1Nimje/fundchain/README.md

-# Welcome to your Lovable project
+# Welcome to fundchain

-TODO: Document your project here
+This Project allows you to share ethereum tokens to the crowfunds.
+This is only a test project.